georgevelasco/about_me/index.md

 Product Manager with 7 years of experience ranging from early stage start-ups in London to multi-national corporates in Mexico City.
 Cambridge MBA graduate and Industrial and Systems Engineer.

-### I enjoy at breaking down problems into smaller parts
+### I enjoy breaking down problems into smaller parts
 Once I can draw it in a napkin and explain it, I know I have figured it out.

 ### I treasure the mental tussle of co-creation